 Here’s an interesting xeric garden project; making your own patio blocks from soil cement.

-Diy patio blocks using a Styrofoam blueboard mold is fairly easy – no need for a concrete mixer or expensive molds.
+Making DIY patio blocks using a Styrofoam blueboard mold is fairly easy – no need for a concrete mixer or expensive molds.
 The blueboard cuts easily with a serrated knife and you can mix up a batch of soil cement in a few minutes in a wheelbarrow.

 Designing the mold for the cement patio blocks was the most intensive – using a design from a concrete medallion that was made from a kit of small patio bricks, I re-imagined the size into something that would be more user friendly.